SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 ### Step 3: Sending logs to Sumo

-Once you have the yaml file downloaded in step 2, follow the steps below.
+{@import ../../../reuse/opentelemetry/send-logs-intro.md}

-1. Copy the yaml at *C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d*  folder in the machine which needs to be monitored.
+1. Copy the yaml at `C:\ProgramData\Sumo Logic\OpenTelemetry Collector\config\conf.d` folder in the machine which needs to be monitored.
-2.  restart the collector using the command `Restart-Service -Name`.
+2. Restart the collector using the command `Restart-Service -Name`.

-After the successful execution of the above command, Sumo Logic will start receiving the data from your host machine.

-Press **Next** .
-This will install the app to your Sumo Logic Org.
-The app consists of Dashboards.

-Panels will start to fill automatically.
-It's important to note that each panel slowly fills with data matching the time range query and received since the panel was created.
-Results won't immediately be available.
-Your data should appear in the dashboard within 20 minutes and you'll see full graphs and map.
+{@import ../../../reuse/opentelemetry/send-logs-outro.md}

-### Sample Log Message
+## Sample Log Messages

 ```sql
 {